Nelson-Marlborough Regional Council

 The Nelson-Marlborough Regional Council was one of 13 regional councils established on 1 November 1989 in nationwide local government reforms.
-It was disestablished only three years later on 1 July 1992, when its functions went to the unitary authorities of Nelson City Council, Tasman District Council, and Marlborough District Council.
-Kaikoura District had belonged to the Nelson-Marlborough Regional Council, but with the 1992 reform was transferred to the Canterbury Regional Council.
+It was disestablished only three years later on 1 July 1992.
+The only election held for this regional council was on 14 October 1989, when 73 candidates contested the 13 available positions.
+The dissolution resulted in three areas becoming unitary authorities (Tasman, Nelson, and Marlborough), with Kaikoura District transferred to the Canterbury Regional Council.